 In addition to getting the green light to travel through the Safe Travels program, visitors to Hawaii still need to pass temperature checks upon arrival.
 You will have to show your photo identification and a QR code — either on your phone or printed on paper.
 You might as well have the QR code on your mobile as you should have it charged and ready for use.
 Officials at the airport may want to verify that they can reach you and may place a test call to your phone.

 Lastly, depending on the island you are traveling to, you may need to follow up with another COVID-19 test.
 Also, if you plan to visit more than one island on your trip to Hawaii, you may be required to take a mandatory test again to visit the next island.
+Note that each island county requires face coverings indoors and outdoors for anyone over five years old who is closer than six feet to someone not in their household.

 Can I travel to every Hawaiian island?